 Identity Governance products enable organizations to enforce policies, map governance functions to compliance requirements and in turn, support compliance reporting.
 Several government-mandated compliance regulations, including SOX and HIPAA requirements, can now be easily enforced using Identity Governance functions such as SOD analysis and access remediation.

-Where does Identity Governance and Identity Administration fit in an organization?
+Where do Identity Governance and Identity Administration Fit in an Organization?

 Typically the CISO, CIO and Compliance Officer all directly or indirectly report to the CEO, making the executive team and the board accountable for the above functions.